Banja Luka6 Things you can't miss

 There is also a nice cocktail bar called Smuggler, also pretty close to the center square.
 They had a very nice DJ playing some old famous songs and we had the best time.
 They do have a lot of options for cocktails.
 As a Brazilian that is always homesick for her own food, I order a Caipiroska and it was pretty great.
 But they do have an extensive list of drinks.
 The cocktail prices are around 6KM (+/- 3,00euros).
-They also have a very nice terrace, so I believe during summer it is a heat!
+They also have a very nice terrace, so I believe during summer it is

 6 – Shopping in Banja Luka

 As normally travelers and tourists like some free time to shop and check some of the local products, I couldn’t forget to mention it in here.